-On August 7, 2017, the Company entered into a Loan and Security Agreement, which has been modified by the First Loan Modification Agreement dated as of March 22, 2018, the Second Loan Modification Agreement dated as of August 13, 2018, the Third Loan Modification Agreement dated as of December 20, 2018, the Fourth Loan Modification Agreement, dated as of March 15, 2019 and the Fifth Loan Modification Agreement, dated as of March 15, 2019 and the Fifth Loan Modification Agreement, dated as of March 15, 2019 and the Fifth Loan Modification Agreement, dated as of November 1, 2019 (collectively, the "Loan Agreement") with Silicon Valley Bank (the "Bank") that provided an initial term loan facility (amounts borrowed thereunder, the "Initial Term Loan") of \$6.0 million and a \$4.0 million revolving line of credit (amounts borrowed thereunder, the "Subsequent Term Loan" and together with the Initial Term Loan, the "Term Loan"), subject to meeting a Detection revenue minimum of at least \$21.5 million for a trailing twelve month period ending on or prior to September 30, 2019.
+On August 7, 2017, the Company entered into a Loan and Security Agreement, which has been modified by the First Loan Modification Agreement dated as of March 22, 2018, the Second Loan Modification Agreement dated as of August 13, 2018, the Third Loan Modification Agreement dated as of December 20, 2018, the Fourth Loan Modification Agreement, dated as of March 15, 2019 and the Fifth Loan Modification Agreement, dated as of November 1, 2019 (collectively, the "Loan Agreement") with Silicon Valley Bank (the "Bank") that provided an initial term loan facility (amounts borrowed thereunder, the "Initial Term Loan") of \$6.0 million and a \$4.0 million revolving line of credit (amounts borrowed thereunder, the "Revolving Loans").
+The Company also had the option to borrow an additional \$3.0 million term loan under the Loan Agreement (amounts borrowed thereunder, the "Subsequent Term Loan" and together with the Initial Term Loan, the "Term Loan"), subject to meeting a Detection revenue minimum of at least \$21.5 million for a trailing twelve month period ending on or prior to September 30, 2019.